Package 'tidyclust'

 ...

 Other arguments passed to methods.
 Using the prefix allows you to change the prefix in the levels of the factor levels.
+Using labels allows you to provide a character vector of cluster labels, overriding prefix.

 Details